 Vail Events & Apres

-Vail’s line-up of epic events will be back in full force.
-As will the Apres scene.
+Vail’s line-up of epic events is back in full force.
+As is the Apres scene.

 Free Things to Do in Vail

 Believe it or not, there are actually free things to do in Vail.
 Stay at a hotel with free sled loaners and go sledding.
-After 3:30 p.m. the gondola is free.
-Take an evening ride up to the top of the mountain to watch the sun set.
+Build a snowman.
 Have a snowball fight.
 Play at a local park.
 Bring your own ice skates and visit one of the free open air ice skating rinks just down the road in Avon, Edwards and Eagle.

 Vail Hotels: Where to Stay